 The one month coagulation rotation allows the resident to develop competency in diagnostic Coagulation/Special Electrophoresis at the general pathologist level, and to gain experience in interpreting laboratory tests as well as in integrating the results in conjunction with the patient's history into the coagulation consult report.
-The service is very active, with the current volume of testing the resident sees including 300 coagulation consults, 700 hemoglobin electrophoresis, and 1000 protein electrophoresis per month.
+The service is very active, with the current volume of testing the resident sees including 300 coagulation consults, 50 -100 thromboelastograms ( TEG's), 100 hemoglobin evaluations by HPLC and 350 protein electrophoresis per month.

 During the first week of the one month coagulation rotation, the resident will be given a pre-test to help the director evaluate the resident's preliminary knowledge of coagulation.
 The major method of instruction is by test result interpretations.
 At the rotation beginning, the resident observes the laboratory director evaluating the interpretative test results.
 Within one week, the resident is expected to do interpretations and present them to the faculty.
 The resident is expected to review all interpretive tests done in the laboratory and prepare the initial interpretative report within one day, for review with the laboratory director.
 Specifically, the resident is responsible for:

 - Reviewing assigned coagulation cases before rounds, obtaining clinical data, and providing preliminary interpretation.

 - Handling questions from Clinical Laboratory Scientists regarding cases.